ravindasenarath/aws-saa/README.md

   - Need to craete EC2 to perform the replication tasks
   - Schema convertion Tool(SCT)
     - When need to convert schema
+  - Use cases
+    - S3 to Kenesis data streams/Lambda..etc

 ### RDS & Aurora Migration
   - Take DB Shnapshot and restore in Aurora